-The first foregin ship arrived in 1793, placing Hawai'i on their map, and resulted in more ships frequenting the islands .
-Increased arrivals by foreign ships in Hawai'i brought new economic pressures, the introduction of capitalism, and a multitude of deadly diseases.
-New crops and ungulates, such aspigs, cows, goats, and sheep, were introduced for protein and to serve the new industry of whaling, transforming traditional land use practices foreign demands for supplies (Maly and Maly 2007: 11).
-In 1820, missionaries from New England arrived to Hawai'i.
+The first foregin ship arrived in 1793, foreign ships began visitingplacing Hawai'i on their map, and resulted in more often. ships frequenting the islands .
+Increased visitationarrivals by foreign ships in Hawai'i brought new economic pressures, the introduction of capitalism, and a multitude of deadly diseases.
+New crops and ungulates (pigs, such aspigs, cows, goats, and sheep), were introduced, and for protein and to serve the new industry of whaling, transforming traditional land use practices were changed to accommodate these new resources and foreign demands for supplies (Maly and Maly 2007: 11).

+In 1820, missionaries from New England arrived into Hawai'i.
 Lāhainā was established as one of the primary stations of the Hawaiian Mission because it served as the main seat of Kamehameha II and Kamehameha III.
-Missionaries brought their religious beliefs and foreign concepts that clashed with traditional beliefs, such as private property rights (Maly and Maly 2007: 11).
+Missionaries brought their religious beliefs and American values, includingforeign concepts that clashed with traditional beliefs, such as private property rights (Maly and Maly 2007: 11).